 - Confine livestock in a coyote-proof corral at night.

 - Use strobe lights and sirens to scare away coyotes.

 - Remove dead livestock promptly so coyotes won’t be able to scavenge.

-Individuals may also get help with coyote conflicts by contracting a licensed wildlife control operator.
+Individuals may also get help with coyote conflicts by contracting a wildlife control operator.